-Below is a listing of types of mortgages.
+Below is a listing of the different types of mortgages.
 However, not all of these mortgage products are offered by Eagle Mortgage Company.
-Contact us to find out more about our offerings.
+Contact us to learn more out more about our offerings.

 The most common type of loan option, the traditional fixed-rate mortgage includes monthly principal and interest payments which never change during the loan’s lifetime.

-FHA home loans are mortgages which are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal down payment.
+FHA loans are mortgages that are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal down payment.
 These loans are especially attractive to first-time home buyers.

-Jumbo home mortgages are best suited for families looking to purchase a large or luxury home that exceeds the limits of a standard conforming mortgage loan.
-For most areas of the US, the limit on a conforming mortgage is $424,100 (for 2017).
-For areas of the country with high costs of living, the limit may be as high as $636,000.
+Jumbo home mortgages are best suited for families looking to purchase a large or luxury home that exceeds the limits of a standard-conforming mortgage loan.
+For most areas of the US, the limit on a conforming mortgage is $726,200 (for 2023) in Nebraska and Iowa.

 This article includes a list of the most commonly used indexes by ARM lenders that affect ARM mortgage rates.